jtheriault/code-copter/README.md

 expects Jasmine to manage executing the tests, so Code-Copter is passed as a callback to a Jasmine describe function.

 However a reporter may be invoked by Code-Copter directly.
-In this case, you would simply call Code-Copter as a function:
+In cases like that, you would simply call Code-Copter as a function:

     codeCopter();